“Now, there is no gatekeeper.

 Hardbacks vs. paperbacks

 The amount of information that you need to know about printing will depend on which self-publishing option you go for.
-In all cases you will probably need to decide between hardback and paperback.
-Be aware that hardbacks are generally very expensive to produce through print-on-demand (POD) companies and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
+In all cases, you will probably need to decide between hardback and paperback.
+Be aware that hardbacks are generally very expensive to produce through print-on-demand companies, and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
 For this reason, self-published books nearly always use paperback.

 “There are now lots of opportunities